metamorph-inc/openmeta-mms/docs/source/reference_modeling/test_benches/testbench_basics.rst

 -  **System Under Test:** Either a single design or a design space (many designs).
 In the case of a design space, the test bench can be applied over the entire set of feasible designs.

+In the following application, the test bench is an executable specification of a system requirement.

 .. figure:: images/01-04-example-test-bench.png
    :alt: example test bench